 SolidS embraced completely their “sexy/mature” concept back in early 2016 and setting for a music genre or at least a blend of music genres that is now characteristical of this group.
 Their sound is passionate and fiery, made to excite the listeners and while at it, snatch their hearts.
-Even if the unit took their time to find common ground in terms of sound, it wasn’t only the only change this unit has suffered.
+Even if the unit took their time to find common ground in terms of sound, it wasn’t the only change this unit has suffered.

 Since 2015, Saito is, alongside Wataru Hatano and Takuya Sato, part of TRIGGER, unit from the IDOLiSH7 franchise.
 Considered by many as one of the most complete 2.5D groups currently in the business, this unit’s teamwork is something that impresses on record – on a live context fans will have to way to see their first ever live performance this summer.
 In a group in which strong bass vocals are common, Saito‘s tenor vocals are the spice needed for this unit to standout in the middle of a crowded 2.5D idol market.

 The unit debuted with the single “Secret Night” in 2015 and released a music video to the suggestive “Leopard Eyes“.